I’m sure that most of us can agree that coffee is one of the best things in life. It’s a delicious pick-me-up that can help us get through our day.

-That’s right, National Coffee Day is a thing and it’s coming up on Thursday, September 29th, 2022!
+That’s right, National Coffee Day is a thing and it’s usually at the end of September each year!

 In this guide, I’ll tell you everything you need to know about celebrating National Coffee Day.
 I’ll tell you what it is when it is, and how to celebrate it.

 I’ll also share some fun facts about coffee that you may not know.
 So, grab a cup of coffee, and let’s get started!

 - The History of Coffee and How it Became a National Holiday

 - Fun Facts About Coffee That You May Not Know

 - How to Celebrate National Coffee Day

 - Gift Ideas for the Coffee Lover in Your Life

 - Who Is Giving Free Coffee on National Coffee Day?